linden-project/linny.vim/README.md

 # Documentation

-The official manual can be read directly in Vim:
+The official manual can be read directly in Vim/NeoVim:

 ```
 :help linny